Privacy Notices

 As a result of Section 75 of the National Health Services Act 2006, in some of our services we work in formal partnership working arrangements with other registered professionals, such as social workers.
 These are mainly within are community mental health teams where we have specialist registered social workers who are employed as part of the Community Teams.
 This is from the appropriate local authorities, such as Coventry City Council and Warwickshire County Council.

-Thus if you are a patient of a community mental health team your health records will have entries and information recorded within them by the whole care team including the registered social workers.
+If you are a patient of a community mental health team your health records will have entries and information recorded within them by the whole care team including the registered social workers.
 These joint records will be managed in line with the current requirements as to security, confidentiality and how long we keep these records.

-Information shared with you consent
+Information shared with your consent

 Information shared in regard to Safeguarding